Finance Minister Nirmala Sitharaman reaches Parliament, will present Union Budget at 11 am

 Sitharaman has raised hopes by stating that the Budget will be “like never before”.
 Expectations are high that the government will strengthen economic revival by focusing sectors that were impacted by the coronavirus-induced restrictions, with a special thrust on healthcare, infrastructure and the rural economy.

-The aim would be to put more money in the hands of an average taxpayer to boost consumption, and use budget tools to foreign investments.
+The aim would be to put more money in the hands of an average taxpayer to boost consumption, and use budget tools to encourage foreign investments.

 Live updates

+10.21 am: Union Cabinet meeting before Budget underway in Parliament, reports ANI.

+10.19 am: Union Home Minister Amit Shah and Health Minister Harsh Vardhan reach Parliament ahead of Budget presentation, reports ANI.

-10.07 am: Union Finance MInister Nirmala Sitharaman and Minister of State for Finance Anurag Thakur reach Parliament ahead of Budget presentation, reports ANI
+10.07 am: Union Finance MInister Nirmala Sitharaman and Minister of State for Finance Anurag Thakur reach Parliament ahead of Budget presentation, reports ANI.

 9.57 am: Sitharaman meets President Ram Nath Kovind ahead of the Budget presentation.